Violent J: Solo career (1989–present)

 In 1989, Bruce recorded his first solo release, Enter the Ghetto Zone, using two cassette players.
 One played the beat, while the other recorded, and Bruce stuck his head between the two and rapped.
-In 2003, Bruce released his second solo release Wizard of the Hood, which was an extended reference to the Wizard of the Hood songs which he recorded on Inner City Posse's Intelligence and Violence and Dog Beats, and Insane Clown Posse's Carnival of Carnage.
+In 2003, Bruce released his second solo release Wizard of the Hood, which was an extended reference to the "Wizard of the Hood" songs which he recorded on Inner City Posse's Intelligence and Violence and Dog Beats, and Insane Clown Posse's Carnival of Carnage.
 In 2009, Bruce released the LP The Shining, which was initially given away for free at the 2008 Gathering of the Juggalos before being nationally released.
 During ICP's GOTJ 2013 seminar J and Shaggy stated that they were wanting to do solo albums.
-On December 10, 2015, with the release of "Phantom: X-tra Spooky" EP two flyers were released.
-One for Shaggy 2 Dope's new solo album titled "F.T.F.O.M.F." said to be released in 2016.
-The other flyer was for Violent J's new solo album titled "Karma Forest" said to be released in 2016.
+On December 10, 2015, with the release of Phantom: X-tra Spooky EP two flyers were released.
+One for Shaggy 2 Dope's new solo album titled F.T.F.O.M.F. said to be released in 2016.
+The other flyer was for Violent J's new solo album titled Karma Forest said to be released in 2016.

+In 2023, Bruce collaborated on two tracks for the Saddle Up and Ride EP from alternative rock band The Lucid, composed of Sponge vocalist Vinnie Dombroski, guitarist Drew Fortier, former Megadeth bassist David Ellefson, and Raven drummer Mike Heller.
+Bruce appears on the title track as well as a cover of Faith No More's "Epic" retitled as "Sweet Toof" featuring new lyrics written by Bruce and Dombroski.

-Insane Clown Posse (1989-present)
+Insane Clown Posse (1989–present)

 In late 1991, Inner City Posse changed their style, look, and name.
 Bruce recalled a dream of a clown running around in Delray, which became the inspiration for the group's new name: Insane Clown Posse.
 Upon returning home that night, Bruce had a dream in which spirits in a traveling carnival appeared to him—an image that would become the basis for the Dark Carnival mythology detailed in the group's Joker's Cards series.
 These stories each offer a specific lesson designed to change the "evil ways" of listeners before "the end consumes us all."
 Insane Clown Posse has a dedicated following, often referred to by the group as Juggalos and Juggalettes.

 John Utsler left the group about a month before the release of Carnival of Carnage and Insane Clown Posse has since been composed of Joseph Bruce and Joseph Utsler, who perform under the respective personas of the murderous, wicked clowns Violent J and Shaggy 2 Dope.
 The duo performs a style of hardcore hip hop known as horrorcore, and is known for its dark, violent lyrics and elaborate live performances.
 Insane Clown Posse has earned two platinum and five gold albums.
 According to Nielsen SoundScan, the entire catalog of the group has sold 6.5 million units in the United States and Canada as of April 2007.